swiftlang/swift-evolution/proposals/0159-fix-private-access-levels.md

 In Swift 4 mode, the compiler will deprecate the `fileprivate` keyword and revert the semantics of the `private` access level to be file based.
 The migrator will rename all uses of `fileprivate` to `private`.

 Cases where a type had `private` declarations with the same signature in different scopes will produce a compiler error.
-For example, the following piece of code compiles in Swift 3 compatibilty mode but generates a `Invalid redeclaration of 'bar()'` error in Swift 4 mode.
+For example, the following piece of code compiles in Swift 3 compatibility mode but generates a `Invalid redeclaration of 'bar()'` error in Swift 4 mode.

 ```swift
 struct Foo {